-Mr. Mason was, of course, distressed that his son should have been led to commit so great an offence; but it was no slight consolation to think that his conduct afterwards had shown a tender conscience, and a well-disposed and honest purpose of heart.
+Mr. Mason was of course distressed, that his son should have been led to commit so great an offence; but it was no slight consolation to think that his conduct afterwards had shown a tender conscience, and a well-disposed and honest purpose of heart.

-The ruins of the fortification, as they glittered in the sun-light, were an eye-sore to the poor child; but, no doubt, this very source of unhappiness did him good.
+The ruins of the fortification, as they glittered in the sun-light, were an eye-sore to the poor child; but no doubt, this very source of unhappiness did him good.
 It reminded him of his fall, and seemed to keep under his natural self-conceit.

-Frank and Henry had no idea that any thing out of the way had taken place, and amused themselves as usual.
-Edward, by degrees, recovered his cheerfulness, and joined in their sports; but he had lost all interest in warlike affairs.
+Frank and Henry had no idea that anything out of the way had taken place, and amused themselves as usual.
+Edward by degrees recovered his cheerfulness, and joined in their sports; but he had lost all interest in warlike affairs.
 He seemed even to have taken a dislike to the Life of Napoleon, which had afforded him so much pleasure before.
-When his father inquired whether he had finished the book, he frankly told him the reason that he had laid it down.
+When his father inquired whether he had finished the book, he frankly acknowledged why he had laid it down.
 As no one else was present at the time, Mr. Mason told him that such a course was quite unnecessary, that the book was not to blame, and that he would do well to read it through.